 Fifteen years ago, It never would have crossed my mind that one day I would write a book or open a beautiful site like this or have lots of people telling how much inspired they have been by my articles.
 I was just a very young girl trying to make sense of her life.

-How did I come to this point of my life?
+How did I come to this point in my life?

 The first time I ever picked up a pen to write anything was when I was in primary three.
 I’ll never forget that day.
 I was sitting at the dining table flipping through one of my English textbooks.
 Now my usual habit at this time was to devour every comprehension passage in my English textbooks before the commencement of a new session.
 The days of Macmillan English texts with stories like: